 9. Watch out for weather or environmental status of the location.

 Walking out in the open when it’s raining in Fall Forest may get you sick and you also risk of being strike by lightning.
 Sandstorm in Sand Castles will suffocate you to death, Blizzard in Snow Highlands can freeze you to death and Typhoon in Santopany might blow you off the cliff or into the ocean.
 Oh!
 The infected toxic green gas emitted in Mouth Swamp could also kill you.
 So there are essentially more things that could get you killed apart from the Infected and monsters.

 10. Be as active as you can be during events

 If you’re looking to progress in this game, get wonderful rewards or simply to make your campmates happy, be sure to stay active.
 Check on your Daily button at the top right corner of your screen.
 There’s a list of events or tasks you can complete daily.
 Do the Camp Patrol and Military Drill with your campmates.
 Be there to support your camp in the event of Infected Invasion and Trap Infections especially if you’re the mayor!

-11. Store some items with the postmen in each locations
+11. Store some items with the postmen in each location

-Branken (NPC) will sometimes request for food to be cooked so I would recommend that you store 4 meat, 4 mushrooms and 4 vegetables with the postmen in particularly Fall Forest.
+Branken (NPC) will sometimes request for food to be cooked so I would recommend that you store 4 meat, 4 mushrooms, and 4 vegetables with the postmen in particularly Fall Forest.
 This will free up space in your backpack than having to carry them around and also save you time from hunting for them when you need it.
-You can also store some little branches because they make good gifts for NPCs.
-Guide to NPC Gift-Giving coming up soon!
+Also, in Sand Castle, you can send gifts to NPCs to increase your friendliness level.
+In return, they will give you rewards.
+You can read more about it at Guide to NPC Gift Giving.

 Some Random Tips